thimpat/analogger/README.md

 #### Targets

-Targets allow to define some log categories.
-They can be developpers, roles, etc. setActiveTarget() allows hiding logs from other devs or roles.
+Targets allow defining some log categories.
+For example, they can be developers, roles, etc. setActiveTarget() allows hiding logs from other devs or roles.

 ##### Examples